 Welcome to the Walsall SENDIAS young people’s area.
 If you are aged 16-25 and live in Walsall, you are in the right place!
 On this page you can find out who we are, what we do, and how to contact us.
 We have also included some useful information and videos on this page.
 If there is something you think we should add to this page, please let us know.

 We are Walsall SENDIAS.
 We are a free and impartial information, advice and support service available to everyone in Walsall.

-Our team is made up of Catherine, Claire, Tanya and Matti.
+Our team is made up of Catherine, Claire and Tanya.
 Find out more about them by clicking on their ‘meet me’ pages below:

 We help young people who have special educational needs or a disability, we can give you advice and support and can help you make your views wishes clear to professionals.